CallMeTrebor/animfetch/README.md

 python -m pip install .
 ```

-After installation the `animfetch` command will be available.
+After installation, the `animfetch` command will be available.

 ## Usage